oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

     ![Click Create page](images/create-form-page4.png " ")

-## Task 3: Customizing the Calendar Page.
+## Task 3: Customize the Calendar Page.

 In this lab, You will link the form page you created in Task 2 with the Calendar page.